psenger/Best-Practices-For-Rest-API/README.md

 ##### Versioning

+Resources should be versioned.
+There are two good ways to do this. both have advantages and disadvantges.

-Resources should be versioned, in the base of the url works best.
-This works in the base of the url because it is easy to stand up a server to represent that endpoint, and not convolute your code with cross concerns of versioning. for example
+In the base of the url works best for the API team.
+This works in the base of the url because it is easy to stand up a server to represent that endpoint behind a firewall or Load Balancer, and not convolute your code with cross concerns of versioning.
+Unfortunately, the consumer of the API will have to be flexible enough to redeploy if the need to change in accordance.
+Refer to (http://semver.org/)[http://semver.org/] for the versioning technique.

+URL based endpoints, for example:

 ```
 /v2/books